langchain-ai/langchain/docs/ecosystem/metal.md

 # Metal

-This page covers how to use the [Metal](https://getmetal.io) within LangChain.
+This page covers how to use [Metal](https://getmetal.io) within LangChain.

 ## What is Metal?